If you’re a foreigner, expat, or just curious, and you find yourself drawn to a Romanian man and wonder what makes them tick, this guide is for you.

-But if you were to put a stamp on them, I would say that Romanian men are usually simple people – not in a bad way, but from the fact that they have a few strong characteristics that they wholeheartedly follow and nothing else.
+Generally, Romanian men are simple.
+Not in a bad way, but in a way that means they have a few strong characteristics and beliefs that they wholeheartedly follow and nothing else.

 Of course, this is a horrible generalization and fortunately not all Romanians are like this, but when you ask me to describe a Romanian man, these are the first thoughts that come to mind.